Thriving in Uncertainty

 Sustainable progress, material success and outstanding accomplishments, like deep insights, often come unexpectedly and “on the rebound” so to speak; apparently aimless and “purposeless” exploration or action can be surprisingly productive in terms of tangible outcomes.
 Like the unexpected and unplanned emergence of the phenomena of language, money, medieval cities and modern civil societies, many major social and commercial accomplishments have been realised not because of any direct, planned activity but because of the cumulative sustained efforts of a multitude of people going about their work diligently without any awareness of their possible contribution to the greater scheme of things. — Robert Chia

 We don’t have to look far to find ways of dealing with uncertainty; the creative process itself thrives in the unknown.
-If we see our practice, collaborations and ways of working as creative experiments themselves, we can inhabit uncertainty and live through challenging times with curiosity and imagination.
+If we see our practice, collaborations and ways of working as creative experiments themselves, we can train ourselves to inhabit uncertainty and live through challenging times with curiosity and imagination.

-At FoAM we provide space to explore transitions in our long-form residency programme, macrotransiencies.
-“Transients” (as opposed to residents) are people undergoing a major transition in their lives, such as an illness, emigration, or change of career.
-We support them to consciously engage with their transition for anywhere between six months to a year.
-Similar to a rite of passage, a transiency includes periods of separation, liminality, and incorporation.
-It begins with acknowledging what conditions have led to the present and creating necessary distance from the past.
-The most challenging and confusing part is often the liminal period, when transients exist between two states: transition and transformation.
+For several years FoAM provided space to explore transitions in our long-form residency programme, macrotransiencies.
+“Transients” (as opposed to residents) were people undergoing a major transition in their lives, such as an illness, emigration, or change of career.
+We supported them to consciously engage with their transition for anywhere between six months to two years.
+Similar to a rite of passage, a transiency included periods of separation, liminality, and incorporation.
+A transition begins with acknowledging what conditions have led to the present and creating necessary distance from the past.
+The most challenging and confusing part is often the liminal period, when people exist between two states: transition and transformation.
 This is where spending time in an arts laboratory reaps its benefits.
 Our experience with experimentation and emergence, which characterises both transitions and creative processes, enables us to offer methods and situations to explore the unknown.
-Finally, during the stage of incorporation, we help transients to re-enter the world, renewed and more confident with their new abilities and identities.
+Finally, during the stage of incorporation, we helped transients to re-enter the world, renewed and more confident with their new abilities and identities.

 Barbara Raes began her transiency at FoAM in 2014 during a period that she described as “the time when the abyss between your own deep beliefs and the survival strategies in your daily practice became too deep”.
 She conceived her transiency as “a quest for a possible future for myself, for a changing world and for myself in the changing world”.
-She began by shedding her skin as an artistic director (“Barbara comma title”) to getting to know herself without a job title (“Barbara comma nothing”), then gradually taking on a new identity as she immersed herself in researching parting rituals for unrecognised loss — from rituals for miscarried children to observances for mastectomy patients.
+She began by shedding her skin as an artistic director (“Barbara comma title”) to getting to know herself without a job title (“Barbara comma nothing”), then gradually taking on a new identity as she immersed herself in researching parting rituals for transitional moments in life— from rituals for miscarried children to observances for mastectomy patients.
 We supported Barbara using a range of techniques including transdisciplinary coaching and experiential futures, as well as providing a space to inquire and prototype what her life might be like after the transiency.
+The insights she gained during the year she spent at FoAM helped Barbara to articulate a research project and establish “Beyond the Spoken”, a unique workspace for unacknowgedged loss.

 Dispelling the myths